jtoy7/2024_AS_Pver_genomics/pver_gwas_batch3_data_processing.md

 echo "done-zo woot!"
 ```
 The current max per-user CPU usage for Wahab is 512, so using 16 threads per job allows 32 jobs to run simultaneously.
 Each job seems to take anywhere from 11-20 hrs to complete with most around 13.
+Total run time for the array job was 7 days.

 <br>